ggruenhagen3/coselens/README.md

 ```

 # Input
+* group1: group of individuals (for example those that contain a mutation in a split_gene)
+* group2: another group of individuals that do NOT contain a mutation in a split_gene
+* subset.genes.by: genes to subset results by
+* refdb: Reference database (path to .rda file)

-A dataframe of mutations for two groups of individuals is required.
+The input parameters group1 and groups are a dataframe of mutations for the two groups of individuals is required.
 Each dataframe of mutations should have 5 columns: sampleID, chr, pos, ref, alt.
 Only list independent events as mutations.
 An example of the format of the table:

 |sampleID | chr | pos | ref | alt|
 |---------|-----|-----|-----|----|